lucacampanella/corda-flows-doc-builder/README.md

 To see all the available analyzer tasks run: `./gradlew listFlowAnalysisTasks`

 By default the documentation graphs are put inside `build/reports/flowsdocbuilder` in .svg and .adoc format.
+If the initiating classes have a top level comment, this is inserted in the ascii doc.

 #### Configurable options
 For each analyzer task you can configure various options: